JazmineMT/ContentGuide/voice-and-tone.md

 <br/>

  ### Call to Action
-  A call to action is a inviation for our reader to take a desired action.
+  A call to action is an invitation for our reader to take the desired action.
 We use strong command verbs that encourage a reader to take the next step.

   <div>
 <pre>